Fisher information susceptibility for multiparameter quantum estimation: Application to multiparameter quantum estimation problems

 and

+The numerator and denominator of the first quantity $r_{s}[M]$ correspond to the classical and quantum Cramér-Rao bound for the estimation of the sources separation $s$, taking into account the centroid $x_c$ and the relative intensity $q$ as (unknown) nuisance parameters~\cite{Suzuki_2020,Tsang2019}.
+This means that, while the parameter of interest is only $s$, we do not neglect that estimates of $s$ are generally correlated with the estimates of the other two parameters.
+This increases the error, since $({\bf F}[M]^{-1})_{1,1} \geq 1 / {\bf F}[M]_{1,1} $ (and analogously for the QFI), where the right-hand side is the single-parameter Cramér-Rao bound (in which $q$ and $x_c$ are assumed to be perfectly known).

-The first one $r_{\delta x}[M]$ addresses the estimation of the sources separation $\delta x$, taking into account the centroid $x_c$ and the relative intensity $q$ as (unknown) nuisance parameters~\cite{Suzuki_2020}.
-The second parameter, as the one define in the previous example in Eq.~(\ref{eq:rBelliardo}) quantifies the optimality of the measurement strategy for the estimation of all the parameters (in this scenario the measurement is applied to a single copy of the quantum state, i.e. $m=1$).
+The second quantity in Eq.~\eqref{eq:belli2}, analogous to the one defined for the previous example in Eq.~\eqref{eq:rBelliardo}, quantifies the optimality of the measurement strategy for the estimation of all the parameters (in this scenario the measurement is applied to a single copy of the quantum state, i.e. $m=1$).
 Both quantities \eqref{eq:belli1} and \eqref{eq:belli2} achieve their minimum value when the measurement is optimal, i.e. it saturates the (single- or multi-parameter) quantum Cram\'er-Rao bound.
-As we can notice from Fig.~\ref{f:r_Incoherent}, the measurement does enjoy indeed such an optimality for both the estimation of $\delta x$ only and for the multiparameter case when the spatial separation $\delta x$ goes to zero.
-The quality of the estimation of $\delta x$, as captured by \eqref{eq:belli1}, decreases as the intensity unbalance $q$ increases; however, even in this regime the multi-parameter estimation seems to perform satisfactorily, $r_{\sf multi}[M]\approx 1$.
+As we can notice from panels (b) and (c) of Fig.~\ref{f:incoherent}, this measurement enjoys such an optimality when the spatial separation $s$ goes to zero, both for the estimation of $s$ only and of all three parameters.
+The quality of the estimation of both $s$, as captured by \eqref{eq:belli1}, and of all three parameters, captured by \eqref{eq:belli2}, increases as the intensity unbalance $q$ increases, {\it i.e.} as $q$ moves away from the balanced $q=1/2$ towards the values $q=0$ (or equivalently $q=1$).
+However, we see a qualtitive difference between the estimation of $s$ and multiparameter estimation, the latter performing much closer to optimality, $r_{\sf multi}[M]\approx 1$.
+We remind, however, that this metric should be adopted to compare the precision obtainable with a given measurement to the relative Cram\'er-Rao bound, but not to compare different estimation problems.
+For example, the absolute error on the estimation of $s$ is independent of its value only for $q=1/2$; in other cases it grows as $s\to 0$, but more favourably compared to direct intensity measurements~\cite{Rehacek18PRA}.